How frequently will organic materials be collected?

-You can wash the cart with mild soap and water, and sprinkle with baking soda to help reduce odors, if needed.
+You can use BPI-certified compostable bags to collect food scraps, wash the cart with mild soap and water, and sprinkle with baking soda to help reduce odors, if needed.
 To minimize odors in the future, layer food scraps with yard trimmings or food-soiled paper, such as pizza boxes.
 Wrapping food in paper products, such as paper bags, can help prevent sticking.
 We also encourage you to set out your cart every week to ensure it is emptied regularly.

 Why aren’t plastic bags accepted?